Starting Conversations To Win Conversions

 Top tips!

-• Consider making some customer biographies that describe your typical customers.
+- Consider making some customer biographies that describe your typical customers.
 By doing this you can clearly visualise the direction in which you need to take your marketing strategy.

-• Invest time in social media.
+- Invest time in social media.
 Companies without some kind of decent social media output really struggle in today’s economy, and whilst you don’t necessarily need to have 24/7 live contact with your customers, you’ll find it endlessly beneficial to update your pages daily, encouraging your customers to give you opinions on relevant news, products and even ideas for the future of your business!

-• Check your business plan.
+- Check your business plan.
 What is your USP?
 How can you best convey this information to the customer in a way that really packs a punch?

-• Consider a wider variety of media content for your site.
+Make a list of other reasons why your company is really great, and plan ways to highlight them every time a customer lands on one of your social media pages or your website. - Consider a wider variety of media content for your site.
 Video use, for example, has really taken off in recent years and with good quality video cameras being more affordable than ever, it could be a great time for you to invest in creating even more captivating content for your site and social feeds.

 Have fun!